mo1ein/python-fun/voice speech/readme.md

-its a simply python program for voice regonition
+its a simply python program for voice recognition